How I Was Yesterday Means Nothing Today!

 I honestly never know.

-Ulcerative colitis is unpredictable
+Ulcerative colitis and Crohn's are unpredictable

 I do know that doing something that takes a lot of my mental and physical energy will mean I have to rest for a few days after.
 I know that certain foods equal more pain or increased bathroom trips.
 Of that I am sure.